michael-hartmann/libcasimir/README.md

 Casimir
 =======

-Casimir Effect in the plane-sphere geometry with perfect spheres
+Casimir Effect in the plane-sphere geometry with perfect reflectors.

 Description
 ===========

-The progams in src/ implement the numerics for the Casimir effect in the plane-sphere geometry with perfect spheres using a scattering approach [1].
-We use the same approach, but use slightly different formulas for the matrix element of the round-trip operator that don't need Wigned-d-symbols.
+The progams in src/ implement the numerics for the Casimir effect in the plane-sphere geometry with perfect spheres using a scattering approach [1,2].

-A sphere of radius R is separated by a distance of L from an infinite plane.
+We use the same approach, but derive slightly different formulas for the matrix element of the round-trip operator that don't need Wigned-d-symbols.

-The sphere and the plane are perfect reflectors.
+A sphere of radius R is separated by a distance of L from a plane.
+The plane is infinite in the xy-direction and both plane and sphere are assumed to be perfect reflectors.
 The programs calculate the free energy F(T,R/L) in scaled quantities.

 This code is part of my master thesis.
 It costed much time and much work to write a working and a fast implementation.
 So, if you find this piece of code